Coinz casino review

 It is a much faster option than email, which can take several hours for you to receive a response.
 There isn’t a phone line, so you can’t talk to anyone directly.

-Support rating
+Support & community rating

 - Helpful live agents